-Here is a man-made reservoir with a sandy beach, lots of hiking trails, and a place perfect for a family getaway where you can hike, swim and go fishing.
+This man-made reservoir has a sandy beach and lots of hiking trails.
+It’s perfect for a family getaway where you can hike, swim and go fishing.

 The pebble beach and the roped-off swimming area are the main attractions, accessible for young and adults.